The Perfect Everest Base Camp Packing List [2022]

 During my Mount Kilimanjaro trek a few years back, I got extremely sick as a result of the high altitude.
 I never imagined my fit, healthy body to react the way it did!

-But this scarred me, and I didn’t want to take any chances with altitude sickness for Everest Base Camp.
+But this scarred me, and I didn’t want to take any chances with altitude sickness at Everest Base Camp.

 It is also a diuretic which means you’ll have to urinate often.
 This could be a positive thing as it means you’ll be making regular stops which is recommended as a way to acclimate properly.